PrefectHQ/prefect/docs/cloud/index.md

 # Welcome to Prefect Cloud <span class="badge cloud"></span>

-Prefect Cloud is a workflow orchestration platform that provides all the capabilities of a Prefect server and UI in a hosted environment, plus additional features such as:
+Prefect Cloud is a workflow orchestration platform that provides all the capabilities of Prefect server plus additional features, such as:

 - automations, events, and webhooks so you can create for event-driven workfows
 - workspaces, RBAC, SSO, audit logs and related user management tools for collaboration